Marisa Abegg: Washington Spirit, 2013-2014

 On July 31, 2013, Abegg signed with the Washington Spirit in the National Women's Soccer League (NWSL) as a free agent.
 She made a debut with the team later that night in a 3–0 loss to the Western New Flash.

 She retired from the Washington Spirit on February 14, 2014.
 In total for the Washington Spirit she started four games out of five appearances, recording 409 minutes of total play.

 International career

 Abegg was a member of the U-20 and U-23 U.S. women's national teams.

 Retirement

 On February 14, 2014 Marisa stated her retirement from professional soccer.
-She has planned to put her education first and help people in need through healthcare.
+She planned to put her education first and help people in need through healthcare.

 Abegg is now working as the Director of Operation for Women's Soccer at San Diego State University.
 According to their website, she is entering her third season with the program.